Doggy Day Spa: Essential Oils For Dogs

 Aromatherapy For Dogs

 There are many benefits to aromatherapy for dogs.
-Not only will many of the scents calm and soothe your pet, but it’s also a great bonding time for the two of you.
+Not only will many of the scents calm and soothe your pet, reducing anxiety, but it’s also a great bonding time for the two of you.
 Check out this video to see how this woman uses aromatherapy on her dog.

 Want more pampering for your pup?
 Learn more about the benefits of dog massages to help with anxiety.